Where Are They Now? The Ongoing Impact of Mentoring Relationships

 Not surprisingly, many guests remain touched by these powerful stories long after the evening of the gala, and ask for updates on our Bigs and Littles, wondering where these matches are now, how they are doing and what their future plans are.

-We recently spoke with three featured matches from past galas to find out more about what’s going on in their lives today.
+We recently spoke with three matches featured at past galas to find out what’s going on in their lives today.
 Here’s an update on where they are now.

 MAGGIE & KIRIDA